 Casseroles make the absolute best leftovers.
 I love how easy they are to reheat!
 Or, you can also cook a casserole ahead of time and freeze it.
 It’s a fantastic way to have some extra meals on hand when you need them.

-- Refrigerate: Before placing it in the fridge, you will need to wait until your casserole is fully cooled.
+Refrigerate: Before placing it in the fridge, you must wait until your casserole is fully cooled.
 Then, you can cover it with foil or put it in an airtight container.
 It can be kept in the fridge for up to 4 days!

-- Thaw: If you froze your meal, take it out and thaw overnight in your fridge.
+Thaw: If you freeze your meal, take it out and thaw it overnight in your fridge.